-Transforming Universities in the Midst of Global Crisis is aimed at all those who have a direct and indirect interest and stake in universities: from the general reader to futurists, ecologists as well as students, academics, administrators, managers, policy makers and politicians.
+Transforming Universities in the Midst of Global Crisis is aimed at all those who have a direct or indirect interest and stake in universities, from the general reader to futurists, ecologists as well as students, academics, administrators, managers, policy makers and politicians.

 Introduction.
 PART ONE – TODAY’S UNIVERSITIES: CONTENT AND CHALLENGES.
 1. The Colonial Roots and Neoliberal Takeover of Higher Education.
 2.The Case for Transgressive Alternatives.
 3.Reimagining the University PART TWO – VALUES AND PRACTICES 4.
 Decolonising Higher Education.
 5. De-centralisation, Equity and Democratisation.6.
 Free Universities: Free Learning, Slow Learning and Decolonial Learning on the University's Threshold 7.
 New Horizons: Regenerative and Relational Universities.
 8. Conclusion.
 Postscript

 "Universities were always beach-heads of colonial practice.
 The Indigenous activist, artist and intellectual Klee Benally calls for academics to betray their institutions in the name of liberation.
 This book makes an iron-clad case why that's true.
 Everyone connected to a university needs to read it, learn treachery, and join the mutiny."